Skip to Main Content

 Sharpe Ratio

-The average return earned in excess of the risk-free rate per unit of volatility or total risk.
+A measure for calculating risk-adjusted return, it is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
 Generally, the greater the value of the Sharpe ratio, the more attractive the risk-adjusted return.

 Sortino Ratio